CLOSE X

 The grave of Buddy Holley in Lubbock / photo: Sandra Nowlan

-His memory is preserved at his low-key grave site, in streets (Buddy Holly Avenue), the Buddy Holly Center (filled with memorabilia from his career) and the new, Buddy Holly Hall of Performing Arts and Sciences.
+His memory is preserved at his low-key grave site, in streets (Buddy Holly Avenue), the Buddy Holly Center (filled with memorabilia from his career) and the Buddy Holly Hall of Performing Arts and Sciences.

 Sampling Texas Wines at Wine ‘n Dine / photo: John Nowlan